 Some vacationers like to sleep in, take it easy, and slow down the pace of life.
 While it can be nice to relax and have a gradual start to the day, visitors may miss the more memorable moments on Maui.
+Put your hiking shoes on.
 For early risers, the Haleakalā sunrise on Maui offers a breathtaking view of the island from nearly 10,000 feet above sea level.
 This exceptional overlook is a once in a lifetime experience, but travelers must plan ahead to witness this glorious sight.

 Making Reservations to see the Haleakalā Sunrise on Maui